mvolkmann/blog/src/swift/swift-lang.md

 When this is done for a given method, types that conform to the protocol are not required to implement the method.
-However, they can implement the method to override the implementation specified in the extension.
+However, they can implement the method to override the implementation defined in the extension.

-A protocol extension is used to define methods like `filter` on the `Sequence` protocol that is conformed to by concrete types like `Array`, `Dictionary`, `Range`, `String`, and more.
+In the `Sequence` protocol that is conformed to by concrete types like `Array`, `Dictionary`, `Range`, and `String`, a protocol extension is used to define methods like `filter`.

-We can define a default implementation of the `Demoable` protocol `instanceMethod` method (see code above) so types that conform to the protocol are not required to implement that method.
+We can define a default implementation of the `Demoable` protocol `instanceMethod` method (see code above) so types that conform to the protocol are not required to implement it.

 ```swift
 extension Demoable {